bigfatpanda-training/pandas-practical-python-primer/level-3/exercise-4.md

 along the way.
 Try the following `curl` operations to see them crawl out of their
 holes:

-    * Leave out the header that sets `content-type` to `application/json`
+* Leave out the header that sets `content-type` to `application/json` -> `TypeError: 'NoneType' object is not subscriptable`
-    * Have a syntax error in the JSON payload.
+* Have a syntax error in the JSON payload. -> Stange HTML error message with a 400 status code.
-    * Leave out the `firstName` element from the JSON payload.
+* Leave out the `firstName` element from the JSON payload. -> `KeyError`
+* POST the same JSON representation twice. -> Two resources are created with the same info.